All About Ali and Aliventures

 Hello!
 I’m Ali Luke, and Aliventures is my blog (and the name of my business).

-My husband Paul and I live in Oxford in the UK, with our baby daughter, Kitty, who was born in March 2013.
+My husband Paul and I currently live in Oxford (in the UK) with our 2-year-old daughter, Kitty, and baby son, Nick.
+We’ll be moving to Leeds this summer.
 I write blog posts, non-fiction ebooks, and fiction.

 I love writing, but I also love working with writers to help them take their work further.
 My client list is currently full, so I can’t offer you one-to-one mentoring or editorial support, but my site Writers’ Huddle is almost as good (and much cheaper!)